Safety & Compliance

 Since 1996, Safety First

-Our restructured 2020 Headfirst Summer Camp programming will be focused on creating a safe, fun, active summer for all campers, families & staff.
-We will be instituting purposeful safety measures that align with CDC recommendations and comply with and exceed Washington, DC, Maryland, Virginia regulations and restrictions during the reopening phases of each jurisdiction.
-We will maintain continuous safety-focused communications with families in the weeks leading up to camp and throughout the summer as regulations change and we all adapt to a new environment.
+Our fall 2020 programming will be focused on creating a safe, fun, active space for all campers, families & staff.
+We are instituting purposeful safety measures that align with CDC recommendations and comply with and exceed Washington, DC, Maryland, Virginia regulations and restrictions of each jurisdiction.
+We will maintain continuous safety-focused communications with families in the weeks leading up to camp and throughout the program.

 Campers and staff will be asked to complete a weekly health waiver focused on COVID-19 symptoms and travel.
 Campers and staff will be screened for temperature upon arrival to site each day.